 - GOPATH and PATH as described in the prerequisites

 - EPEL yum repository

 - go compiler version 1.13+

 - dep dependency manager

 - NSQ messaging binaries

 - docker container tool

-- buildah OCI image building tool
+- buildah OCI image building tool version 1.14.9+

 By default, docker is not configured to run its daemon.
 Refer to the docker post-installation instructions to configure it to run once or at system startup.
 This is not done automatically.